notWizzy/notWizzy/README.md

 # Hi There!

 **About Me**:
-- I'm an early entry student @ University of North Carolina at Charlotte.
+- :school: I'm an early entry student @ University of North Carolina at Charlotte.
-- Currently interning @ Fidelity Investments as a Software Engineer
+- Currently interning @ Fidelity Investments as a Software Engineer.
+- Currently taking Applied AI grad class @ University of North Carolina at Charlotte.

 **Education**:
 - :computer: Early Entry in Computer Science @ University of North Carolina at Charlotte: